jan-bogaerts/mark/src/markdownCode.md

   - theme (light or dark), font & font-size are retrieved from the theme-service and applied to the monaco editor.
 - Whenever the project service triggers the 'content-changed' event, the editor will reload the text
   - note: register using `projectService.eventTarget.addEventListener('content-changed', handleContentChanged)`
+- Whenever the position-tracking service raises the event 'moveTo', do: `this.editorRef.current.revealLineNearTop(e.detail)`
 - monitor the following events on the monaco editor:
+  - editorDidMount: store a reference to the editor for further use and register the other event handlers with the mounted editor.
   - onDidChangeModelContent: ask the change-processor-service to process the changes. in pseudo:
   ```python (pseudo)
   def handleDidChangeModelContent(ev):